mamar828/master_centaurus/notes/A25/2025_12_15-16_jwst_workshop.md

 - We could get the temperature of the stars from the depth of the CO band heads.
 ---
 - Loki only gives us the total SNR fits, not per component.
+## VSFs
+- I used a normalization by the variance, but this doesn't affect the slope of the VSF.
+It just changes the y-axis scaling.
+## Questions
+-  Why do we take $z=0.0099$ when the proposal uses $z=0.0104$?